 Although I LOVE food, I’m not a super confidant cook.
 My MIL explained the process to me, but still unsure, I watched a video tutorial of Martha Stewart and Claire Danes making some.
 It looked easy enough.
 I followed this recipe and got the mixture successfully into my Bosch kitchen mixer.

 With 2:23 left to go my wire whisks broke from the top of the machine!
 I didn’t even have a chance to add the vanilla.
 But, I determined by a very important method – dipping my finger in it – that it still tasted super yummy!
-So, my estimate is that you only need to mix it for 10 minutes, then stir in the vanilla.
+So, my estimate is that you only need to mix it for 8-10 minutes (update: I’ve made them several more times and 8 minutes seems to be perfect for my mixer), then stir in the vanilla (Update: I add the vanilla with about 3 minutes of mixing remaining).
 I’ll do that next time (since I was able to fix my whisks).

 The mixture was SUPER thick and getting it into the ziplock bag for piping was tricky – but I did it.
+Spray the inside of your gallon bag with non-stick spray to help it slide out.
 It would be helpful to have one person holding the bag and the other person scooping.
+Alos using a large plastic cup to hold to bag is helpful.

 While it was in the mixer, I prepared my baking dish by adding about 5 – 6 cups of flour and then made indentations using a spoon.
 My mother in law uses a plastic Easter egg to get her shape, both work for me.